CristianoNicoletti/Programming-Project/README.md

 # Library Management System

-This project is a simple Library Management System featuring a graphical user interface (GUI) built with PySide6 (Qt for Python) and a backend RESTful API built with Flask.
-It allows users to add, search, view, and delete media items (books, films, magazines) in a persistent library database.
+This project is a Library Management System using a GUI built with PySide6 and a backend RESTful API built with Flask.
+It allows users to add, search, view, and delete media items (books, films, magazines) in a persistent library database stored on a JSON file.

 ## Features